 A ZZ plant needs to have a pot that has proper drainage as well as soil that will drain at a reasonable pace.
-Never allow a ZZ plant to sit in water for too long since that can harm the plant.
+Never allow one of these plants to sit in water for too long since that can harm them.

 What’s the Main Danger Caused by Watering Too Much?